WebAssembly/tool-conventions/BasicCABI.md

 ### The linear stack
-WebAssembly is a "Harvard" architcture; this means that code and data are not in the same memory space.
+WebAssembly is a [Harvard](https://en.wikipedia.org/wiki/Harvard_architecture) architecture; this means that code and data are not in the same memory space.
 No code or code addresses are visible in the wasm linear memory space, the only "address" that a function has is its index in the wasm function index space.
 Additionally the wasm implementation's runtime call stack (including the return address and function arguments) is not visible in